 Dave Cowell joined Colin Dawson in Fusion Orchestra 2 at the end of 2009 but they parted ways again in late 2010.
 He still plays harmonica and has been know to make the odd guest appearance with his sister's blues band, Bad Influence.

-Neither Paul Jennings nor Martin Slavinec are in touch with any of the original band members.
+Martin Slavinec is no longer in touch with any other band members.

 Alan Murphy became a much sought-after session player, performing with high-profile artists and bands such Kate Bush, Go West and Level 42, until his untimely death in 1989 from complications brought on by the HIV virus.

 Colin Dawson has played regularly in bands over the past two decades and has now formed Fusion Orchestra 2 to play music from the Skeleton In Armour Album live, plus new material in the same vein.
 In July 2013, the band released their debut album, Casting Shadows.